himanshusharma89/relic_bazaar/README.md

 <h1 align= "left"><b>Our Solution </b></h1>

 We propose an app with the vision to put back the traditional market of vintage on the tides of the ecommerce boom!.
 The UI is speficially made to provide a retro feel.
 We are using a blockchain based system for payments behind the scenes to enure privacy and encryption.
+The registration is simple and can be done using one's Google Account as well.
+Using some beautiful yet consise forms we eliminate the paperwork for sellers.
+The recommendation engine tends to learn over time about one's taste and suggests similar items to buy.
+Computer Vision based techiniques are used for quality assessment

 <h1 align= "left"><b>The Geeks behind this 🤓</b></h1>